-This year Christine was named one of the Top 50 Up-and-Coming Women Attorneys in the state.
+Last year, Christine was named one of the Top 50 Up-and-Coming Women Attorneys in the state.
 For the past four years, Christine has also been honored by Thomson Reuters on the exclusive list of Texas Rising Stars.

 In 2012 and 2013, Christine was a panelist speaker on professional development and the practice of law at SMU Dedman School of Law, as well as at the Handling Your First Jury Trial CLE at the Texas Law Center in December 2011.
 Christine is a Barrister in the William “Mac” Taylor Inn of Court and next year she will serve on the Inn’s leadership team on the Membership Committee.
 In 2016, she helped create and chair the “Moms in Law” special interest group of the Dallas Association of Young Lawyers.

 She interned in 2001 in the White House for First Lady Laura Bush in the Projects Office supporting reading and early childhood cognitive development initiatives.
 In conjunction with that internship, she was awarded a fellowship in The University of Texas System Bill Archer Fellowship Program.
 In college, she was also President of Beta Alpha Rho Pre-Law Fraternity.